 Using a blend of both fragrance oils and essential oils result in scents that smell unique, and are very long lasting.
 I only use the highest quality, phthalate-free fragrance oils.
 I have tested and used these fragrances for years and stick to the ones that give me the best results.

 You can read about creating 'all-natural' body lotions around the internet, but in my opinion- this is bad advice.
-Personally, I'd never offer a water-based product, like a lotion or body cream, without using a reliable, broad-spectrum preservative system.
+I'd never offer a water-based product, like a lotion or body cream, without using a reliable, broad-spectrum preservative system.
 It takes only a tiny percentage (1%) of a globally approved, paraben & formaldehyde-free preservative to keep your lotion or cream fresh and clean.
-Preservatives in this application, are our friends, Chickadee.
+Preservatives are a great invention, they friend, not foe.

 Do you use natural colorants?

 Yes, I use natural clay's in several of my soaps, but I include them for benefits other than their color.
 They add minerals that are great for the skin, and a silkiness to the lather that makes it great for shaving.
 I've always loved color, so I use more vibrant, mica colorants for design.

 Mica is considered synthetic, but it's a skin-safe colorant that is used in the formulation of cosmetics and mineral make-up.
 If you wear any make-up at all, you're already using them.
 They are innocuous in make-up and even more so in a wash away product.